 This course has been developed to reach those who are brand new to human-centered design, and Visual Designers looking to add user research skills to their repertoire while others are Product Managers seeking to improve their design thinking skills.
 Often, the learners are technopreneurs trying to improve the UX of their minimal viable product (MVP).
 No prior experience or coding skills required.

 As the course has also been listed in the SkillsFuture.sg portal recently, I have been receiving quite a numbers of email queries about the nature of the course.
 Therefore, I decided to setup a list of frequently asked questions (FAQ) here so that general publics can make a better-informed decision before signing up for the course.

-1. I would also like confirm with you if there is any specific entry requirements (e.g. HTML/programming knowledge?) for the course other than what is stated on the web page below: Webpage states that the target audience are the Visual Designers, Developers, Software Engineer, Project/Product Manager, Technopreneurs, and Creative Practitioners who are seeking to transition into a UX career.
+1. I would also like confirm with you if there are any specific entry requirements (e.g. HTML/programming knowledge?) for the course other than what is stated on the website?

 Our course: UiUx: Human-Centered Design (HCD) for Digital Experience, is the fusion of the rise of HCD, lean startup thinking, customer experience (CX) design.

 The course aims to facilitate the applied practice of UX to address How Might We leverage on a lean resource to perform user & digital product research, usability model, and design thinking to make a better digital product that is human-centered.